SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Configuring_dedicated_clustered_storage.md

 > For more information on this architecture and on other possible data storage architectures, see [Supported data storage architectures](xref:Supported_system_data_storage_architectures).

 > [!NOTE]
-> If you deployed DataMiner by using the [pre-installed DataMiner Virtual Hard Disk](xref:Using_a_pre_installed_DataMiner_VHDX) and you chose the *Self-Hosted - Local Storage* database type option, both [Cassandra Cluster and OpenSearch run locally on the Virtual Machine on Windows Subsystem for Linux (WSL)](xref:Local_database_on_WSL).
-Consider [decommissioning WSL](xref:Decommissioning_WSL) so it no longer consumes any resources.
+>

-> [!NOTE]
+> - .dmimport packages created on a DMS using clustered storage do not contain any database data, and it is not possible to import database data from .dmimport packages into such a DMS.
-> .dmimport packages created on a DMS using clustered storage do not contain any database data, and it is not possible to import database data from .dmimport packages into such a DMS.
+> - If you deployed DataMiner using the [pre-installed DataMiner Virtual Hard Disk](xref:Using_a_pre_installed_DataMiner_VHDX) and you chose the *Self-Hosted - Local Storage* data storage option, both Cassandra and OpenSearch run locally on the virtual machine on Windows Subsystem for Linux (WSL).
+This setup should only be used for testing and staging environments.
+If you switch such a setup to production and start using [STaaS](xref:STaaS) or Cassandra and OpenSearch clusters on separate servers instead, you will need to then [decommission WSL](xref:Decommissioning_WSL) so it no longer consumes any resources.